REST Methods

 Introduction

-The API response format must stay consistent along the application.
-Ideally it would be good to follow a standard as the JSON:API so your frontend app could align with the API.
+The API response format must stay consistent throughout the application.
+Ideally, it would be good to follow a standard such as the JSON:API, so your frontend app could align with the API nicely.

 Restify's base rest controller class uses a RestResponse